dusk-network/docs-public/src/content/docs/digital-identity/citadel.md

 ### User
 User is a party willing to get a license that will allow her or him to use a particular service.
-By a license we mean a generalized permit, or a ticket, or a permission.
+By license, we mean a generalized permit, or a ticket, or a permission.
 Users request licenses on-chain from license providers, meaning, they communicate with license providers by interacting indirectly via blockchain.
 Thanks to that, license providers do not know who sent them a given request.
 Users obtain licenses via blockchain as well.